Christian Ziege

 Christian Ziege ([ˈkʁɪsti̯a(ː)n ˈtsiːɡə]; born 1 February 1972) is a German football manager and former player.
 He most recently coached FC Pinzgau.

-A defender, he started his playing career at FC Bayern Munich, where he won two Bundesliga titles and a UEFA Cup before moving to A.C.
-Milan, winning an Italian Scudetto.
+Ziege started his playing career at FC Bayern Munich, where he won two Bundesliga titles and a UEFA Cup before moving to AC Milan, winning an Italian Scudetto.
 In 1999, he joined Middlesbrough of the English Premier League, where he was voted the club's Player of the Year in his only season.
-A year later, he joined Liverpool and was part of the squad which won a treble of the Football League Cup, the FA Cup and the UEFA Cup in 2000–01.
+A year later, he joined Liverpool and was part of the squad that won a treble of the Football League Cup, the FA Cup and the UEFA Cup in 2000–01.
 In 2001, he moved to Tottenham Hotspur, before ending his career back in Germany with Borussia Mönchengladbach.

-With the German national team, Ziege won UEFA Euro 1996 and finished runner-up at the 2002 FIFA World Cup.
+With the Germany national team, Ziege won UEFA Euro 1996 and finished runner-up at the 2002 FIFA World Cup.
 He also represented the country at UEFA Euro 2000, UEFA Euro 2004 and the 1998 FIFA World Cup.
 An attacking left wing-back, Ziege was considered a dead-ball specialist.